How to Choose a Carry On Backpack

 Most people carry a one quart, plastic toiletry bag which must be removed from your bag and placed in a small bin for inspection.
-To simplify this process, choose a bag with large exterior pockets.
-The Outbreaker has a quick-access, front pocket that can easily fit a quart-sized toiletry bag.
-This pocket allows you to quickly remove your toiletries for inspection then swiftly repack them before heading to your gate.
+To simplify this process, choose a bag with an easy-access pocket to stash your 3-1-1 compliant bag.
+Don't be that person holding up the line at TSA as you dig through a jumbled bag, searching for your toiletries.

 Good carry on luggage will also have pockets to hold your boarding pass, ID, and anything else emptied out of your pockets while going through airport security.
 These pockets should be easy to reach when you're wearing your bag, zip closed so that nothing spills out, and be solid so that no one can see what's inside.

 We've placed these pockets on the hip belt of the Outbreaker and Setout backpacks so that they're within reach when you need to empty your pockets in the security line.
 Just place your wallet, cell phone, and any other personal belongings in the zippered hip belt pockets before placing your bag on the conveyer belt.
 When your bag comes out the other end, put it back on and your personal belongings will be back at your fingertips.